-Our second Lead U Conference, “For the Life of the World: Christianity and Cultural Engagement,” is coming April 27-28, 2018.
+Our second Lead U Conference, “For the Life of the World: Christianity and Cultural Engagement,” was held on April 27-28, 2018.

 This conference aims to explore the way in which the universal Church, local churches, and individual Christians should engage the culture with the gospel.
 We hope to provide helpful biblical, theological, and historical insight into the problem and potential solutions.